MichaelCromer/note/README.md

 - [ ] Consider removing the -x[char] syntax for negation, since this is achievable with regexp anyway...but is it better to have the shorthand available?
 - [ ] Consider improving the flag names (-gr and -gb get annoyingly long with x)
+- [ ] Consider changing the storage values of null git branch and repo.
+Use case?
 - [X] Make note text robust to special characters
 - [X] Add flag to remove notes from the database once they've been filtered